x1F/sip-framework/docs/security.md

   sip.security:
       authentication:
           auth-providers: #authentication functionality is enabled if valid providers are defined
-              - classname: de.ikor.sip.foundation.security.authentication.basic.SIPBasicAuthAuthenticationProvider
+              - classname: one.x1f.sip.foundation.security.authentication.basic.SIPBasicAuthAuthenticationProvider
                 ignored-endpoints: #a list of endpoints which are ignored by this specific authenticator based on Spring´s AntPathMatchers implementation
                   - /actuator/health
                   - /actuator/env
                 validation:
-                  classname: de.ikor.sip.foundation.security.authentication.basic.SIPBasicAuthFileValidator #FQCN of the validator to be used
+                  classname: one.x1f.sip.foundation.security.authentication.basic.SIPBasicAuthFileValidator #FQCN of the validator to be used
                   file-path: classpath:basic-auth-users.json  # possible resource strings are classpath:, file:, http:, _none_
   ```
   Sample file `basic-auth-users.json`: